-The sharing of stories is important at a time when universities are facing mounting fiscal problems and demands to account for their social and economic relevance.
-Universities are responding to the financial crisis by increasing tuition fees, cutting costs and services, raising private money, and scrambling for the tuition fees of local and international students.
-They are also competing for increasingly scarce government funds that are awarded on the basis of the number of students that fill the seats of lecture halls.
-Universities are also hiring experts and consultants to both assist and monitor efforts to become more “accountable” to society by providing hard figures on student satisfaction and success rate on landing jobs after graduation, and the performance of professors with respect to teaching and research activities.
+Critical examination of the campus is important at a time when universities are alleging mounting fiscal problems and responding by increasing tuition fees; cutting costs and services; hiring part-time precarious and often racialized faculty; raising private money; scrambling for the tuition fees of local and international students; hiring consultants to both assist and monitor efforts to become more “accountable” to society; providing hard figures on student satisfaction and success rate on landing jobs after graduation; and monitoring the performance of professors with respect to teaching and research activities.
 Universities are in increasing competition with each other and strive hard to brand themselves and their faculties to enhance their visibility and reputation to attract students, wealthy donors and media attention.

 Critics respond by lamenting the emergence of what they call the neoliberal university, a university that panders towards the demands of the market and the cries for job skills rather than retains an independent and critical voice and stance in society.
 Many of these critics argue that the market system is responsible for rather than a solution to the social and economic problems of our times and that the university should be in the forefront of articulating an alternative society.

 A critical examination of the campus is also important at a time when there are growing concerns about who represents and who is represented on the campus.
 The “Black Lives Matter”, the “Idle No More”, and “Me Too” movements call attention to the lack of representation of people of colour on staff and faculty, and the failure to take into account different canons of knowledge and other types of methodologies in course curricula and research projects.